Skip to main content

 Reading

-• Phonemic Awareness: The ability to hear, identify and manipulate the individual sounds (phonemes) in spoken words.
+• Phonemic awareness: The ability to hear, identify and manipulate the individual sounds (phonemes) in spoken words.

 • Fluency: The ability to read text accurately and quickly.

-Sight Words/Re-reads Homework Practice
+Sight Word Practice

 Spelling